dustinscarberry/utubevideogallery/README.md

 #### What happened to permalinks / permalink status?

 Galleries are now based on React and therefore do not cause a page reload.
 In doing so permalinks have been removed.
-This also allows multisite compatibility.
+This also allowed the introduction of multisite compatibility.

 #### What user permissions are required to use this plugin?